WHaverals/IntroDH-Fall2024/_modules/week-10.md

 ---
-title: Week 10 - Network Analysis and Intellectual Property Rights
+title: Week 10 - Network Analysis
 ---

 This week, we continue our exploration of visualization in Digital Humanities with a focus on network analysis.
 Building on our discussion on data visualization, we'll look at web-based platforms like [_Flourish_](https://flourish.studio/) and software like [_Gephi_](https://gephi.org/) and learn how network analysis provides valuable insights into relational data.
-In the latter part of the week, we shift our attention to critical issues such as copyright, fair use, and the principles of open access.

 <details>
   <summary class="session-summary">
     <span class="arrow">↪</span>
-    <span class="date-label"><del>Nov 12</del></span>
+    <span class="date-label">Nov 12</span>
-    <span class="label label-red"><del>Lab</del></span>
+    <span class="label label-red">Lab</span>
-    <span class="session-title"><del>Network Analysis</del></span>
+    <span class="session-title">Network Analysis I</span>
   </summary>
   <!-- <div markdown="1">
 - Slides (_coming soon_)